 The Intel® Developer Zone requires that all Windows*-based Intel AppUp® applications (.MSI, .EXE, .JAR and .AIR) be signed by a certificate from a Certificate Authority (CA).
 This is to ensure that applications do not contain any malware and it also provides an additional trust to end users downloading applications from the Intel AppUp® center.
-Subsidized code signing certificates are available to developers through the Intel Developer Zone portal.
-This article guides developers through the process of obtaining a subsidized certificate.
+This article provides information on Certificate Authorities that AppUp developers can obtain a certificate from and show an example process for obtaining a certificate from one of the CAs.

 Note for Windows* developers already owning a certificate: Developers who already own a code signing certificate can skip to the end of this article for instructions on signing applications.
 Please note that Intel has a designated list of CAs that developers are required to own certificates from.
 They are: Chosen Security, Verisign, Globalsign, Thawte, Trust Center, Go Daddy Secure Certification Authority and Comodo.
 All of these CAs provide code signing certificates for Adobe AIR*, Microsoft Authenticode* and Java* applications.
 An Authenticode certificate can be used across Adobe AIR*, MSI and JAR applications.

-Browser Support: Comodo recommends using Microsoft Internet Explorer* or Firefox for submitting a certificate application and retrieval.
+Browser Support: Please refer to the CA website for specific browser restrictions.
+For example, Comodo recommends using Microsoft Internet Explorer* or Firefox for submitting a certificate application and retrieval.
 Chrome* browser may not work as desired.
-Developers are encouraged to read through the Comodo support page for more information on browser support: https://support.comodo.com/index.php?_m=knowledgebase&_a=viewarticle&kbarticleid=419&nav=0,96

 - Obtain a certificate from the Intel Developer Zone portal